chenyueqi/Monocycle_CPU_MIPS/README.md

 # Monocycle_CPU_MIPS
 A simple monocycle cpu based on mips instruction set, which served as a part of course 'computer organization and design'.
+Monocycle cpu is indicated as all instructions will be completed in one clock cycle, which means the CPI(cycle per instruction) of monocycle cpu is 1.
+So, the cycle of monocycle cpu is so long that we seldom use monocycle cpu in practice.
+However, to know exactly the datapath of mono cpu is the key of understanding and realizing multicycle cpu and pipeline cpu in my view.

 Develop environment:
 Xilinx_Vivado_SDK_2014.2_0606_1_Win64